cudeso/misp2sentinel/README.md

 }
 ```

-Next there are settings that influence the interaction with the Microsoft Sentinel APIs.

-The settings for the **Graph API** are
-- `ms_passiveonly = False`: Determines if the indicator should trigger an event that is visible to an end-user.
-  - When set to ‘true,’ security tools will not notify the end user that a 'hit' has occurred.
-This is most often treated as audit or silent mode by security products where they will simply log that a match occurred but will not perform the action.
-This setting no longer exists in the Upload Indicators API.
-- `ms_action = 'alert` : The action to apply if the indicator is matched from within the targetProduct security tool.
-  - Possible values are: unknown, allow, block, alert.
-This setting no longer exists in the Upload Indicators API.

-The settings for the **Upload Indicators API** are
 - `ms_api_version = "2022-07-01"`: The API version.
 Leave this to "2022-07-01".
 - `ms_max_indicators_request = 100`: Throttling limits for the API.
 Maximum indicators that can be send per request.
 Max.
 100.
 - `ms_max_requests_minute = 100`: Throttling limits for the API.
 Maximum requests per minute.
 Max.
 100.

 ```
-ms_passiveonly = False              # Graph API only
-ms_action = 'alert'                 # Graph API only

 ms_api_version = "2022-07-01"       # Upload Indicators API version
 ms_max_indicators_request = 100     # Upload Indicators API: Throttle max: 100 indicators per request
 ms_max_requests_minute = 100        # Upload Indicators API: Throttle max: 100 requests per minute